Frequently Asked Questions

 Q: How many other Extremely Large Telescope projects exist?

 A: While the three ELTs have different features and strengths, all three ELTs represent dramatic advances over currently existing telescopes.
-From a design perspective, the GMT will have seven very large primary mirrors while the TMT and the E-ELT will comprise hundreds of smaller mirrors.
+From a design perspective, the GMT will have seven very large primary mirrors while the TMT and the European ELT will comprise hundreds of smaller mirrors.
 All three ELTs will likely strive to answer the same fundamental scientific questions, which opens the door for collaboration as well as competition.
 While we are technically competing to be first on the sky, we hope that all three telescopes will be built and be operational in the next decade.

 Q: Will the GMT work with the other ELTs and future ground-based telescopes?